Foreign policy of the first Trump administration: Mexico

-During the campaign
+During the 2016 campaign

 During the campaign Trump emphasized U.S. border security and illegal immigration as signature issues.
 He stated, "When Mexico sends its people, they're not sending their best. ....
 They're bringing drugs.
 They're bringing crime.
 Their rapists.
 And some, I assume, are good people."
 He also talked about drugs and infectious diseases "pouring across the border".

 In campaign speeches Trump repeatedly pledged to build a wall along the U.S.'s southern border, saying that Mexico would pay for its construction through increased border-crossing fees and NAFTA tariffs.
 Trump said his proposed wall would be "a real wall.
 Not a toy wall like we have now."
 After a meeting with Mexican President Enrique Peña Nieto on August 31, 2016, Trump said that they "didn't discuss" who would pay for the border wall.
 Nieto contradicted that later that day, saying that he at the start of the meeting "made it clear that Mexico will not pay for the wall".
 Later that day, Trump reiterated his position that Mexico will pay to build an "impenetrable" wall on the Southern border.

-Trump also vowed to impose tariffs — in the range of 15 to 35 percent — on companies that move their operations to Mexico.
+In 2016 Trump also threatened to impose tariffs — in the range of 15 to 35 percent — on companies that move their operations to Mexico.
 He specifically criticized the Ford Motor Co., Carrier Corporation, and Mondelez International.
 And he condemned the North American Free Trade Agreement (NAFTA), saying that if elected president, "We will either renegotiate it, or we will break it."